dan-chow/reading-notes/books/Head_First_Design_Patterns/Ch08_the_Template_Method_Pattern.md

 - The Template Method defines the steps of an algorithm and allows subclasses to provide the implementation for one or more steps.

-- The Template Method Pattern defi nes the skeleton of an algorithm in a method, deferring some steps to subclasses.
+- The Template Method Pattern defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
 Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm’s structure.

 - This pattern is all about creating a template for an algorithm.
 What’s a template?
-As you’ve seen it’s just a method; more specifi cally, it’s a method that defines an algorithm as a set of steps.
-One or more of these steps is defi ned to be abstract and implemented by a subclass.
+As you’ve seen it’s just a method; more specifically, it’s a method that defines an algorithm as a set of steps.
+One or more of these steps is defined to be abstract and implemented by a subclass.
 This ensures the algorithm’s structure stays unchanged, while subclasses provide some part of the implementation.

 - Template method pattern class diagram
 ![alt text](img/fig_8_2_Template_method_pattern_class_diagram.PNG)